natalrhyme/crypto-stat-backend/README.md

 # Crypto Stats Server

-A Node.js server that fetches and stores cryptocurrency price statistics using Supabase as the database.
+A Node.js server that fetches and stores cryptocurrency price statistics using mongodb as the database.
 The server collects data for Bitcoin, Ethereum, and Polygon (MATIC) every 2 hours and provides REST API endpoints to access the statistics.

 ## Features